 The Superintendent or his/her designee will publish the names, addresses, and phone numbers of the "Title IX Coordinator" (for sex discrimination), "Section 504 Coordinator" (for unlawful discrimination on the basis of disability), and the "ADA Coordinator" (also for unlawful discrimination on the basis of disability) in a manner intended to ensure that employees, applicants, students, parents, and other individuals who participate in school district's program are aware of the coordinators.
-The purpose of the coordinator positions is to provide additional protection of non-discrimination rights.
-The coordinator must either (1) implement a resolution to unlawful discrimination, harassment, or bullying complaint, to the extent a resolution can be reached and the coordinator has the authority to implement corrective action or (2) notify the Superintendent that intervention by other school officials is required to resolve the situation.
+The purpose of the coordinator must either (1) implement a resolution to racism, unlawful discrimination, harassment, or bullying complaint, to the extent a resolution can be reached and the coordinator has the authority to implement corrective action or (2) notify the Superintendent that intervention by other school officials is required to resolve the situation.